Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Structural Stability

 \section{Structural Stability}

-Let $\mathbf{F} \in \mathcal{D}^k$ be a piecewise smooth vector field with a double discontinuity given by affine vector fields \eqref{sec:affine:eq:system}.
-The theorems obtained in the previous sections fully describe the affine double discontinuity dynamics over the cylinder $C$ of the induced vector field $\mathbf{\tilde{F}} \in \tilde{\mathcal{D}}^k$.
-As an application, we would like to use this knowledge to study its structural stability.
-The first step in this process consist into defining a concept of structural stability for the systems that we are studying.
-In order to do so, we are going to mimic the classic definition for the regular case, $\mathcal{R}(U,h)$, found at \cite{Teixeira1990}:
+Let $\mathbf{F} \in \mathcal{D}_3^k$ be a piecewise smooth vector field with a double discontinuity given by affine vector fields \eqref{sec:affine:eq:system}.
+The theorems obtained in the previous sections fully describe the constant and affine fundamental dynamics over the cylinder $C$ of the induced vector field $\mathbf{\tilde{F}} \in \tilde{\mathcal{D}}_3^k$.
+As an application, we would like to leverage this knowledge to study its structural stability.
+The first step in this process consists of defining a concept of structural stability which fits the systems we are studying.
+In order to do so, we are going to mimic the classical definition for the regular case, $\mathcal{R}^k(U)$, presented in \cite[p.~18]{Teixeira1990}, which can be easily extended to $\mathcal{D}_3^k$.
+In fact, on one hand, systems in $\mathcal{R}^k(U)$ have a single subset that should be kept invariant, $\Sigma = h^{-1}(0)$; on the other hand, systems in $\mathcal{D}_3^k$ have a set of subsets